 The waiting list will be maintained on a two term basis.
 If applicants wish to remain on the waiting list they must request this for the start of terms 1, 3 or 5.
 Any applicants that have not requested to be kept on the waiting list will not be considered for any vacancies that may arise.
-Term dates can be found on school websites.
+Term dates can be found on the school's website.